auto auction lot

 • Flashlight – When you are wondering the parking lot in the dark after the auction, you will be glad you did.

-There’s no need to be intimidated by an auto auction.
+At Car Auction Network, we want you to know there’s no need to be intimidated by an auto auction.
 Just be sure to ask questions and the auction staff will almost always help you with each step.
 Don’t expect to buy $20,000 cars for $500, but you will realistically find some great deals at both used car auctions and police auctions.

 This will vary on scale based on the selling price of the car.
 Contact a specific car auction location and request a fee schedule.
 Typically, public buyers and car dealers with auction licenses will have different fee schedules.
+For public buyers, expect at least around 5% added to the bid price.

-Useful Car Auction Sites
+Useful Car Auction Sites in Your State

 Car Auctions in Alabama